lit/lit-element/docs/_guide/styles.md

 {% include project.html folder="docs/style/inherited2" openFile="my-element.js" %}

-## Consuming a lit-element
+## Consuming a LitElement component

-You can set styles for the host from the main document by using its custom element tag as a selector.
+When you use a LitElement component, you can set styles from the main document by using its custom element tag as a selector.
 For example:

 _index.html_